 We’ve “gone to the mat” in the past and will do it whenever we see an injustice.

 Copyright is a legal right that grants the creator of an original work exclusive rights for its use and distribution.
 This is usually only for a limited time.
 In recent years, some brand holders have misused copyright to try to prevent the resale and service by anyone other than themselves.
 The AscdiNatd along with Repair.org and the Owner’s Rights Initiative have asked the US Copyright Office to help prevent this misuse.
-You can find a copy of our letter to the USCO here.
+Here is our Response to USCO on 6-11-2018

 Lexmark v.
 Impression Products